asarazan/terraform-node-lambda/README.md

 ```

 ### TODO:
-* Narrow the scope of logging in the IAM roles
+* Narrow the scope of logging in the IAM roles.
+* Currently supports "/" + "{proxy+}".
+Would be nice to make this configurable.
-* Come up with more flexible treatment of npm build configurations
+* Come up with more flexible treatment of npm build configurations.
 * Figure a better way to invalidate/redeploy the api gateway coniguration.
+* Look into Gateway V2 for websockets et al.